 Not Held Orders.
-Designating an order as “not held” means that CFG is not held to the size and price of transactions reported to the consolidated tape or reflected in the National Best Bid and Offer (“NBBO”).
-This gives CFG the flexibility and discretion to act in the customer’s best interest by working their orders to obtain the best possible price under the circumstances.
+An order designated as “not held” order is an order in which a customer gives CFG price and time discretion.
+This gives CFG the flexibility and discretion to work the order to obtain the best possible price under the circumstances.
 We may execute the not held order manually or we may utilize an algorithmic program.
 Not held orders are not protected by FINRA Rule 5320, or FINRA Rule 6460 or SEC Rule 604 (limit order display rules).
 Absent extenuating market conditions, however, CFG’s policy is to refrain from intentionally competing with not held orders, even if such practice is permitted by industry rules.

 Short Sales.
-CFG will accept short sale orders from FINRA-member broker-dealers with the understanding that an affirmative determination was made prior to sending CFG a short sale order.
+CFG will accept short sale orders from FINRA-member broker-dealers with the understanding that they made an affirmative determination prior to sending the order to CFG.
 CFG will not take responsibility for making an affirmative determination with regard to these short sales.
 For non-FINRA members, CFG will not accept short sale orders that are not accompanied by the location of the security.
 Orders sent without this information will be rejected.

 Business Continuity Planning Summary Disclosure Statement.
 CFG has developed a Business Continuity Plan that describes how the firm will respond to events that significantly disrupt its business.
-Since the timing and impact of disasters and disruptions is unpredictable, the firm must be flexible in responding to actual events as they occur.
+Since the timing and/or impact of disasters and disruptions cannot be predicted, the firm must be flexible in responding to actual events as they occur.
 With that in mind, we are providing this information so that our customers may be better informed about what actions to take in the occurrence of any such interruptive events.

 Cash Management Sweep Programs.
 If you are enrolled in a sweep program, your money market shares or other sweep vehicle balances may be liquidated upon your request and the proceeds credited to your Account, or (subject to margin requirements) remitted to you.
 CFG may make changes to available sweep program options upon 30 days advance notice.